Optimization under second order constraints: are the finite element discretizations consistent ?: Consistency of the FEM

 \subsection{Use of the gradients' jumps for convexity}

-The non-convergence of the convexity problem (\ref{eqm3}, \ref{eqm2}) discretized by conformal $P_1$ Finite Elements is proved and numerically illustrated in \cite{PCLM} and is made more precise in the subsection \ref{section2.1.3}.
-We give here a different argument.

-Given a function $u$, one may interpolate it in $P_1$ FE as $u_h= \sum_{i=1}^N u_{hi} \phi_i(x)$.
-If the mesh is structured like in Figure \ref{fig3}, should it be local, one may compute the gradients' jumps accross the edges as functions of the values at the various involved nodes.
+Given a sufficiently smooth function $u$, one may interpolate it in $P_1$ FE as $u_h= \sum_{i=1}^N u_{hi} \phi_i(x)$.
+If the mesh is structured as in Figure \ref{fig3}, should it be local, one may compute the gradients' jumps accross the edges as functions of the values at the various involved nodes.
 Then one may compute the series expansion of the sampled values $u_i$ from the exact initial function $u$.
 The jumps between triangles 1 and 2, 2 and 3 and last 3 and 4 are respectively:

+where we denote $u_x$ the partial derivative with respect to $x$ and $u_{xx}$ the second order derivative with respect to $x$.
 When $h\rightarrow 0$, instead of forcing the solution of a problem to be convex, we force it to some mesh-dependent combination of its second order derivatives to have a sign or another.
 In addition, this combination is meaningless since for the convex limit function, it may have whatever sign.
 We will say that such a discretization is not consistent.

-One could also study the use of gradients' jumps on the very different mesh like in Figure \ref{fig5}.
-With similar computations available on the web site of the author, one may prove the following Proposition.

-\begin{proposition} The gradients' jumps on a mesh given in Figure \ref{fig5} between triangles 1 and 2, 2 and 3 and last 3 and 4 are respectively: